kartonfarkas/api_docs/source/suite/emails/index.rst

 Email Campaigns and Launches
 ============================

-Email campaigns are templates and their settings which the Suite can launch.
+Email campaigns are templates and their settings which Emarsys can launch.
+These API endpoints are working on email campaigns and email campaign launches.
-Emails can be created using the Suite UI or via API, however the API does not allow all features to be used (e.g. templates).
-It is therefore easier to use the API only to trigger the launches of email campaigns that have already been created via the Suite UI.

 Email Campaigns
 ---------------